Sebastian-Fitzner/simple-revealjs-presentation/markdown/veams-workshop-2017.md

 **`features`** folder

-The `features` folder contains all specific application features and are purely self-contained.
+The `features` folder contains all specific application features which are purely self-contained.
-Think of a complex module which you can almost write as simple standalone project.
+Think of a complex module which could also act as a simple standalone project.

 This folder will be mainly used in a  `single-page-app` type.